May 15, 2022

-We seem to be hitting the rewind button during this season of Eastertide – we keep going back over events that led up to the crucifixion.
-I think the disciples must have been doing the same thing in those weeks just after the resurrection, too – remembering the stories, what Jesus said, how the events played out just as he had predicted.
+Today’s gospel takes us back to holy week and events that led up to the crucifixion.
+It might seem strange to hear this reading in the middle of Eastertide, but I cant help but wonder if the disciples were doing the same thing in those weeks just after the resurrection, too – remembering the stories, what Jesus said, how the events played out just as he had predicted.
 They were cementing in their collective memory the gospel that would be preached throughout the world.

 We are back with Jesus on the level place, right where we left off last week.
 He started out by describing the blessings we experience when our hearts are tuned to God and our attention is focused on God’s kingdom.
 But they didn’t sound like blessings to those people who gathered around Jesus to hear him teach.

 It sounded like Jesus was getting it backward – you’re blessed when you’re poor or hungry and you’re doomed if you are rich or well fed.
 You’re blessed when you sorrow, and you’re doomed when you laugh.
 It just doesn’t make sense!

 But that’s because we hear these blessings and woes through a worldly filter.
 If we listen carefully, we can hear a different message.
 It isn’t about food or money or social approval at all.
 It’s about what we give our attention to, what we place at the center of our lives.
 Continue reading

 May 21, 2017

 View a video of this sermon here.

 We are drawing near to the end of this season of Easter.
 Next Sunday, we will celebrate the Ascension, and the week after that will be Pentecost, the birthday of the church.
 But today, it is still Easter, the season when we’ve been learning what it means to follow the risen Christ.